bertilmuth/requirementsascode/CONTRIBUTING.md

 Apart from the code you write, please write JUnit tests to ensure quality.

-Note that requirementsascodecore uses Gradle as a build tool.
+Note that requirements as code core uses Gradle as a build tool.
 So if you can use it, please use it, as it simplifies multi project builds.
 This is not mandatory, though.